ClickHouse/ClickHouse/docker/server/README.md

 ### Volumes

-Typically you may want to mount the following folders inside your container to archieve persistency:
+Typically you may want to mount the following folders inside your container to achieve persistency:

 * `/var/lib/clickhouse/` - main folder where ClickHouse stores the data
 * `/var/log/clickhouse-server/` - logs